ipfs-shipyard/ipfs-thing-2023/README.md

 ---
 ```

-3. Fill in the template with details for your event, please use month/day/year format for dates
+3. Fill in the template with details for your track, please use month/day/year format for dates
 4. Create a PR to this repo to add this new file
-5. The Member Services team will review and merge your event into the website
+5. The Member Services team will review and merge your track into the website

-Start date & end date are required to display the event on the timeline.
+Start date & end date are required to display the track on the timeline.

 If you don't have concrete dates, add the approximate dates & set ```dateTBD: true```.